History of the Jews in Spain: Modern Jewish community

 There are currently around 50,000 Spanish Jews, with the largest communities in Barcelona and Madrid each with around 3,500 members.
 There are smaller communities in Alicante, Málaga, Tenerife, Granada, Valencia, Benidorm, Cadiz, Murcia and many more.

 Barcelona, with a Jewish community of 3,500, has the largest concentration of Jews in Spain.
-Melilla maintains an old community of Sephardic Jews.
+Melilla on the African continent maintains an old community of Sephardic Jews.
 The city of Murcia in the southeast of the country has a growing Jewish community and a local synagogue.
 Kosher olives are produced in this region and exported to Jews around the world.
 Also there is a new Jewish school in Murcia as a result of the growth in Jewish population immigrating to the Murcia community PolarisWorld.

 The modern Jewish community in Spain consists mainly of Sephardim from Northern Africa, especially the former Spanish colonies.
 In the 1970s, there was also an influx of Argentine Jews, mainly Ashkenazim, escaping from the military junta.
 With the birth of the European community, Jews from other countries in Europe moved to Spain because of its weather, lifestyle as well as for its cost of living relative to the north of Europe.
 Some Jews see Spain as an easier life for retirees and for young people.
 Mazarron has seen its Jewish community grow as well as La Manga, Cartagena and Alicante.

 Moreover, Reform and liberal communities have arisen in cities like Barcelona or Oviedo during the last decade.

 Some famous Spaniards of Jewish descent are the businesswomen Alicia and Esther Koplowitz, the politician Enrique Múgica Herzog, and Isak Andic, founder of the clothing design and manufacturing company Mango, though only the latter is of Sephardic origin.